Julina Lambson Smith: Marriage and family

 In 1866, Julina married Joseph F. Smith in the Endowment House.
 It was Joseph F. Smith's second marriage; Julina was his first plural wife.
-His first wife Levira, was unable to have children and was often ill, so Julina would do all of the household chores and other tasks.
 Joseph and Levira were divorced in 1867.
 On August 14 of that same year Julina had her first child, Mercy Josephine.
 In the next fifteen years Joseph married four more women.
 Julina was close friends with the two of her sister wives closer to her in age, Sarah Ellen and Julina's sister Edna.
 Joseph F. Smith would go on to be an apostle in the LDS Church and was the church's president from 1901 until his death in 1918.
 Joseph F. Smith and Julina Smith had 11 children, one of which was Joseph Fielding Smith, longtime historian and apostle of the church and president from 1970 to 1972.
 Another son was David Smith, who became a member of the church's Presiding Bishopric.
 Her son E. Wesley Smith, who was born in Hawaii, twice served as mission president in Hawaii.
 The couple also adopted two children.

 Because of their polygamist lifestyle, their household was in constant need of a midwife.
 To find a solution, Julina went and got professional training in nursing and obstetrics.
 After being trained as a midwife Julina shared this new ability with many of the expecting sisters in her community and would sacrifice many long nights doing such service.
 She was one of the first trained midwives in Utah.
 When the U.S. Congress passed the Edmunds Anti-Polygamy Act of 1882 Julina and her husband went to Laie, Hawaii to go into hiding after President Taylor suggested doing so.
 Many other LDS church leaders also went into hiding during this time.
 Julina and Joseph stayed in Hawaii from January 1885 until the middle of 1887, while all of their children (except the youngest) stayed in Utah with her sister wives.
 During her time in Hawaii she gave birth to two children and continued using her midwifery skills to help deliver children on the island.
 She also ran the missionary kitchen near their home.

 After returning home from Hawaii, Smith had three more children and continued her service in the church and as a midwife.
 During her lifetime she delivered 1,025 babies and never lost a mother during delivery.
 In 1901 Joseph F. Smith was called to be the next President of the LDS church and held that position until his death in 1918.
 Many years later, after suffering a bad fall, Julina died on January 10, 1936, aged 86.